 Hands-on review of the FuriBee GT 215MM drone

-Package arrived in 9 days.
-Inside the bulky, unbranded cardboard-box I found besides the FuriBee GT 215MM the following: 2 sets of spare propellers (all pink), 1 set of prop nuts, pagoda FPV antenna and instruction guide.
+The package arrived in 9 days.
+Inside the bulky, unbranded cardboard-box I found beside the FuriBee GT 215MM the following: 2 sets of spare propellers (all pink), 1 set of prop nuts, pagoda FPV antenna, and instruction guide.

 The included user manual is very summary, contains only some hardware specs and how to bind with different transmitters (FrSky, FlySky or DSMX).

-First look on the FuriBee GT 215MM drone
+First look at the FuriBee GT 215MM drone

-Camera comes with lens cap which it is very difficult to use.
-The aluminum bars of the fuselage are too close to the lens.
+The camera comes with a lens cap which it is very difficult to use.
+The aluminum bars of the fuselage is too close to the lens.
 Actually, the entire fuselage seems too narrow.
 Electronic parts are partially exposed during crashes.

-Being specially designed for FPV flights (through goggles), FuriBee GT 215 does not have a headlight – only status LED strip with buzzer on back.
+Being specially designed for FPV flights (through goggles), FuriBee GT 215 does not have a headlight – the only status LED strip with a buzzer on the back.

 As I already own a Taranis Q X7 transmitter, I requested BNF version with FrSky receiver.
 Radio module comes soldered to the flight controller.